Jurassic World Rebirth (soundtrack): Background

 Desplat incorporated previous musical themes by John Williams from the first two Jurassic Park films.
 He considered it as "quite a daunting task" due to Williams' body of work consisting of iconic films, and wanted to honor his work, balancing how and where he could blend Williams' theme by predominant use of orchestral score.
 He also wanted to create his own material within the context of the film's story, by inventing new themes and ideas but staying in the same artistic zone as the scores of the franchise.
 The emotional aspect of the film was split into two sections: the group of people looking for the dinosaurs, and another group of people, which is a family.
-Desplat composed two different themes and melodies that belonged to the groups, while the rest of the aspect were the action, for which he provided action music.
+Desplat composed two different themes and melodies that belonged to the groups, while the rest of the aspect were the action, for which he provided action music..
+Desplat had prior done something similar for the two Harry Potter and the Deathly Hallows film adaptations, where he had reused several cues from John Williams' original score for the first film, while also composing new material.

 Edwards highly praised Desplat's work for Rebirth and his approach on paying homage to Williams' score.
 He noted that Williams' themes were referenced at multiple points and Desplat had incorporated several versions of it, but for one particular version, he felt that "some magic was missing" as a fan and could not be played in the end credits as it need to reference Williams' theme as the needle drop, similar to the first film.
 Hence, the said theme was played twice and used in two different places.
 Some of Wiliams' work were subtly incorporated with little hints of that time in certain moments.

 Desplat recorded the score at Abbey Road Studios in London, with a 105-piece orchestra and a 60-piece choir.
 Desplat orchestrated his score alongside longtime collaborators Conrad Pope, who worked on the original film score, Jean-Pascal Beintus, Nicolas Charron, Sylvain Morizet, Bill Newlin, Larry Rench and Nan Schwartz, with Desplat conducting.
 Besides acting in the film, Bailey contributed to the film score by playing clarinet solos; Bailey added that he "got goosebumps" on listening to Desplat's score resulting in his involvement on playing clarinet, which he did during his school days.